By concentrating on precision, one arrives at technique, but by concentrating on technique one does not arrive at precision.Bruno Walter

 Right Angled Sides

 The sides of the blade should be at right angles (90°) to the ura lands.
 If not, the chisel will skew left or right during each cut, a common problem with most chisels.
-Gentle Reader has no doubt experienced this.
+Beloved Customer has no doubt experienced this.

 For now, just mark any irregularities on your sketch.